 For Solo Travellers

 Those travelling on their own needn’t walk the Camino alone.
 Solo travellers seeking companionship and support will love the Travel Solo Not Alone options, which are designed to connect pilgrims walking the Camino with group departures aimed specifically at solo travellers.
-We have plenty of choices here, including the Celtic Camino and the Final Stages of both the Camino Frances and Portuguese Way.

 For the Spiritual